 His path and plan is perfect…it might not look like it right now…but I promise that it is.
 Right now if you’re asking a “why not me” question, He’s asking you to trust Him!

 “No matter what anyone has that you don’t have, no one gets to have more of Jesus than you.”

 I don’t know about you but when I start to ask the “why not me” questions I feel like Jesus has forgotten about me and left me behind while everyone else is sprinting ahead.
 Can you relate?

 I love this snippet from Beth Moore’s Bible Study The Quest because it pairs perfectly with this passage.
 Much like you and I, the ‘ole jealousy bug had rared its ugly head in Peter’s life and he felt like Jesus had forgotten all about him.

 But here’s the truth, He hadn’t forgotten about Peter and He hasn’t forgotten about you either.

 Your friends might have all the money in the world and their business might be booming.
 They might have what looks like the perfect family or life.
 But even with all of that going for them, they can never have more of Jesus than you!

 We each have the same amount of Jesus…all of Him!

-I don’t know about you but I take this for granted so often.
-I get caught up in thinking about myself, pondering this and that situation and asking the why not me questions.
+Boy, do I take this for granted so often!
+I get caught up in thinking about myself, pondering this or that situation and asking the “why not me” questions.
 I need to change my mindset.

 The Lord wants us to follow Him.
 (Remember the verse above that we talked about – John 21:22)